Ales Pushkin: Education

-Social Movement
+Social movement

 In addition to the active art exhibition that began during perestroika, Ales Pushkin took an active part in the Belarusian movement of national revival.
 It was the time of the emergence in Belarus of such historical and cultural youth organizations as "Toloka", which engaged in the restoration of monuments, and educational activities related to the revival of the Belarusian language and national symbols.
 In 1988, as a 4th-year university student, Ales Pushkin organized the first circle of the Belarusian Popular Front.

-Pushkin is a laureate of the second Charter'97 National Human Rights Prize in the category “For Courage in Art” (1999).
+Pushkin was a laureate of the second Charter'97 National Human Rights Prize in the category “For Courage in Art” (1999).

 Arrests

 In 1988, for participation in organizing a rally timed to coincide with the autumn Day of Remembrance of Ancestors, Ales Pushkin was arrested for 15 days.
-On March 25, 1989, during the celebration of the 71st anniversary of the founding of the Belarusian People's Republic, Ales Pushkin carried out the first manifesto of Social Art in Belarus: 12 posters that contradict the state ideology were planned to be displayed in front of the Belarusian Government House.
+On 25 March 1989, during the celebration of the 71st anniversary of the founding of the Belarusian People's Republic, Ales Pushkin carried out the first manifesto of Social Art in Belarus: 12 posters that contradict the state ideology were planned to be displayed in front of the Belarusian Government House.
 One of the posters depicted the BSSR flag from 1951 with an inscription in Belarusian "Dosyts 'satsyalistychnaya', adrodzim people's Belarus!" ("Enough 'socialistic', let's revive people's Belarus!").
 A group of protesters walked from the Theater Institute to the House of Press, where the artist was arrested along with 130 people.

 The authorities reacted with a campaign in the press against the artist.
-On March 31, 1989, the Presidium of the Supreme Soviet of the BSSR by decree amended the Administrative Code: increased responsibility for the use of unregistered symbols, such as flags, emblems, and pennants.
+On 31 March 1989, the Presidium of the Supreme Soviet of the BSSR by decree amended the Administrative Code: increased responsibility for the use of unregistered symbols, such as flags, emblems, and pennants.
 Pushkin was sentenced to two years of probation and five years of disqualification.

 As the author of the manifesto of Social Art, Pushkin carried out his first high-profile performance in 1989, for which he was sentenced to two years of probation; he conducted more than a dozen performances thereafter.
 The most famous of them is "Pus for a President" (1999), during which Ales Pushkin overturned a cart with manure in front of the administration of Lukashenko.
 For this performance, the artist was sentenced to two years of probation.